 Students are encouraged to pay for meals several weeks in advance.
-Payment may be made online or in the school office.
+Payment should be made to the bookkeeper in the office.

 If a student has no funds available to pay for a meal, no food will be provided.

 If a student repeatedly lacks funds to purchase a meal, has not brought a meal from home, and is not enrolled in a free meal program, the district will use its resources and contacts to protect the health and safety of the student.
 Failure or refusal of parents or guardians to provide meals for students may require mandatory reporting to child protection agencies as required by law.